kbimpis/myshell/README.md

 ## It supports a shell's most fundamental functions:

-	1.Input (<)/Output(>) redirection to/from files.
+1. Input (<)/Output(>) redirection to/from files.

-	2.Connection of multiple processes through pipes ( | ).
+2. Connection of multiple processes through pipes ( | ).

-	3.Creation and execution of background processes ( & ).
+3. Creation and execution of background processes ( & ).

-	4.Execution of multiple commands in a single command prompt ( ; ).
+4. Execution of multiple commands in a single command prompt ( ; ).

-	5.The pushing of signals to the current executing process.
+5. The pushing of signals to the current executing process.

-	6.Unix-style globbing with wild characters.
+6. Unix-style globbing with wild characters.

-	7.Creation, use and destruction of aliases.
+7. Creation, use and destruction of aliases.

-	8.Usage of environment variables ( $foo / ${foo} )
+8. Usage of environment variables ( $foo / ${foo} )

-	9.The printing and use of previous commands.
+9. The printing and use of previous commands.

 ## Functions it does *not* support:
-1.Redirecting file descriptors other than 0 and 1.
+1. Redirecting file descriptors other than 0 and 1.
 As a result, one cannot, for example, redirect the error file descriptor to a file.
-2.Moving background processes to the foreground.
+2. Moving background processes to the foreground.

 ## Built-in functions:
-cd:
+- cd:
 	Works just like in other shells, changes current directory to the argument passed to cd.

-createalias/destroyalias:
+- createalias/destroyalias:
 	Creates/Destroys alias

-myHistory:
+- myHistory:
 	displays previously used commands as well as their corresponding number, by order of last to first, up to a certain number of commands

-myHistory [number]:
+- myHistory [number]:
 	runs command with corresponding number

-quit:
+- quit:
 	exits the shell.

 ## Usage:
-make all (compile)
+- make all (compile)
-./mysh (execute)
+- ./mysh (execute)
-make run (execute)
+- make run (execute)

 ## Implementation details:
 ### Parsing: